Already a member? Sign in

 • Life: Expected lifespan, usually in years.

-• This is based on estimated daily usage.
+• This is also based on estimated daily usage.

 • Light Appearance: Also known as color temperature, ranging from warm/yellow light to cool/blue light.